useless-repo/switch/README.md

-# The button is BEING TURNED ON REPEATEDLY
+# The button is OFF